 The second benefit is that you accrue home equity.
 Home equity is the amount of your home that you have paid off.
 It equals the value of your home minus the value of your remaining mortgage.
 So the more of your mortgage you pay down, the more home equity you’ll have.
 Maintaining as much home equity as you can is an excellent strategy for maintaining financial stability.
 You can also borrow strategically against your equity by taking out home equity loans — to perform renovations, say, and boost the eventual resale value of your home.

-What is included in a mortgage payment?
 Your mortgage payments consist of many different components that all combine into a single sum.
-Four main components — principal, interest, taxes and insurance (PITI) — go into the makeup of your mortgage payments, and additional fees may make it in as well.
+Four main components — principal, interest, taxes and insurance (PITI) — go into the makeup of your mortgage payments, and additional fees may be included as well.

 Below is a breakdown of those components: